-The Back and Abdominal Muscles
+Your Back and Abdominal Muscles

 Extrinsic and Intrinsic Muscles

 Other extrinsic muscles are the: serratus posterior inferior and superior.
 Their function is to help you to breathe.

-Intrinsic muscles (Figure 5.2) are the small and firm muscles that travel along each vertebrae from the pelvis to the cranium.
-It is these muscles that can be strained and fatigued and lead to back pain and spasms.
-Improper lifting and posture can cause injury in this group.
-This group has three layers of muscles.
+Intrinsic muscles (Figure 5.2) are the small and firm muscles that travel along each of your vertebra from the pelvis to the cranium.
+It is these muscles that can be strained and fatigued and lead to your pain and spasms.
+When you lift improperly or use poor posture, you can cause injury to this group.

-Throughout the day, as you stand, these muscles are constantly active and firing in effort to help you stay upright.
+Throughout the day, as you stand, these muscles are constantly active and firing to help you stay upright.
 You normally are not aware of this unless you have a back spasm and the muscles and nerves generate pain.

-It is important that the muscles of each vertebrae is balanced and equal in strength or there will be a misalignment in your spine.
+It is important that the muscles of each vertebra are balanced and equal in strength or there will be a misalignment in your spine.

-The second layer of muscles are larger and shaped like straps.
-Instead of joining vertebrae to vertebrae, they join from the vertebrae to other areas of the body.
+The second layer of muscles are the erector spinae.
+They’re larger and shaped like straps.
+Instead of joining vertebrae to vertebrae, they join from the vertebrae to other areas of your body.
 This includes the head, rib cage and pelvis.
-Their purpose is to ensure that your normal posture is correct, stable and that they extend the vertebral column.
-These muscles are the erector spinae.
+Their purpose is to ensure that you maintain a stable posture that extends down your vertebral column.

 The muscles within the second and third groups help to contract to hold the correct curvature of your spine so that it can bear a load safely and balanced.
 This is done as the larger muscle groups of the rest of the body exert force as in lifting.